<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 inmail quote

-Timing is everything with sales emails and it’s the same for LinkedIn.
+Timing is everything with prospect emails and it’s the same for LinkedIn.
 When researching your contact, consider if it’s an appropriate time to contact them by identifying relevant social triggers.

 You should regularly check your home feed, email alerts and search results – if you are using Sales Navigator, focus on the spotlight bar – for the following: